Deploy PaletteAI

 dex.config.connectors— OIDC, LDAP, or SAML identity provider connectors.
 This is the primary field most installations need to customize.
 Refer to the Dex documentation for connector configuration options. -

 dex.config.staticPasswords— Local user credentials.
-This field is customizable when Disable Static Dex Users is not enabled.
+This field is customizable when Disable Dex Static Users is not enabled.
 Refer to the Installer-Managed Fields table for behavior when that option is enabled.

 If Dex local users are disabled, you must finalize values.yaml before installation and configure at least one valid Dex connector.
 Refer to Local Dex Users for the default credentials, customization paths, and related operational caveats.